philipturner/swift-xtb/README.md

 Relativity
 - Recursive definition of kinetic energy
-- Solving PGPP equation for 1D square well in real space
+- Solving PGPP equation for radial wavefunction of hydrogen-like atoms